jrieksta/jrieksta.github.io/_pages/about.md

 - **Guest lecture at MSc course *Climate Change and Biogeochemical Cycles*, University of Copenhagen, Denmark**:
   - "VOC mediated plant-insect interactions in the Arctic"

+- **Guest lecture at MSc course *Climate Change and Biogeochemical Cycles*, University of Copenhagen, Denmark**:
+  - "Climate change, insect herbivory, and VOCs"

 - **Workshops for Center for Volatile Interactions, Section for Plant Biochemistry, University of Copenhagen, Denmark**:
   - "Random Forests with R"

-- **Guest lecture at MSc course *Climate Change and Biogeochemical Cycles*, University of Copenhagen, Denmark**:
-  - "Climate change, insect herbivory, and VOCs"
+ - **Other seminars**:
+  -  Hosted a seminar for Center for Permafrost PhD students,  University of Copenhagen “Finish on Time Workshop: Academic productivity and stress management – the road to effectiveness”
+  -  Hosted a seminar for Department of Biology PhD students at University of Copenhagen “Realistic project planning – tips, tricks and hands on exercises”

 ### Supervision
 - Co-supervisor for **5 MSc students**
+- intership supervisor for Erasmus Mundus intern
 - Field work leader for MSc students in **Abisko, Sweden**
 - Field work leader for PhD, MSc, and BSc students during a **three-month field work** in **Narsarsuaq, Greenland**
 - Laboratory work assistant in **“Advanced Ecology” course**, University of Copenhagen, Denmark